 Thank you for your interest in becoming an appropriate adult (AA).

 AA schemes are organised and funded locally.
-The National Appropriate Adult Network (NAAN) is an infrastructure organisation.
+We are the National Appropriate Adult Network (NAAN).
+We are an 'infrastructure' organisation.
 That means we are here to support appropriate adults, rather than provide them.
-We don't recruit or provide appropriate adults (find out more about what we do here).
+We don't recruit or provide appropriate adults (find out more about what NAAN does here).

 On this page we hope to encourage you to consider becoming an AA, answer some of your questions and help you to connect with local schemes.

-We think the best way to answer this question is to let you hear from appropriate adults themselves.
+We think the best way to find out what it is like is to let you hear from appropriate adults themselves.

 "I find being an appropriate adult very interesting and rewarding and never come away from a shift without having learnt something, not only about the role at the police station but also about people - the detainees that I try to help, and the Police, as individuals and as a Force.” - Volunteer AA